NCICCGPO/gdan-tmp-models/README.md

 ## Tutorials

-For a guided tutorial of running our models for subtype assignments, see the [Guided Tutorial](doc/tutorial/walk_thru_tutorial.md) page.
+For a guided tutorial of running our models for subtype classification, see the [Guided Tutorial](doc/tutorial/walk_thru_tutorial.md) page.

 To understand the specific parameters and other details of individual containerized models, see the [Explore Models](doc/tutorial/Explore_models.md) page.